Roald Hoffmann: Personal life

+He describes himself as "an atheist who is moved by religion."

 Education and academic credentials

 Hoffmann graduated in 1955 from New York City's Stuyvesant High School, where he won a Westinghouse science scholarship.
 He received his Bachelor of Arts degree at Columbia University (Columbia College) in 1958.
 He earned his Master of Arts degree in 1960 from Harvard University.
 He earned his doctor of philosophy degree from Harvard University while working under joint supervision of Martin Gouterman and subsequent 1976 Nobel Prize in Chemistry winner William N. Lipscomb, Jr. Hoffman worked on the molecular orbital theory of polyhedral molecules.
 Under Lipscomb's direction the Extended Hückel method was developed by Lawrence Lohr and by Roald Hoffmann.
 This method was later extended by Hoffmann.
-He went to Cornell in 1965 and has remained there, becoming professor emeritus.
+In 1965, he went to Cornell University and has remained there, where he is a professor emeritus.

 Scientific research

 Hoffmann's research and interests have been in the electronic structure of stable and unstable molecules, and in the study of transition states in reactions.
 He has investigated the structure and reactivity of both organic and inorganic molecules, and examined problems in organo-metallic and solid-state chemistry.
 Hoffman has developed semiempirical and nonempirical computational tools and methods such as the extended Hückel method which he proposed in 1963 for determining molecular orbitals.

 With Robert Burns Woodward he developed the Woodward–Hoffmann rules for elucidating reaction mechanisms and their stereochemistry.
 They realized that chemical transformations could be approximately predicted from subtle symmetries and asymmetries in the electron orbitals of complex molecules.
 Their rules predict differing outcomes, such as the types of products that will be formed when two compounds are activated by heat compared with those produced under activation by light.
 For this work Hoffmann received the 1981 Nobel Prize in chemistry, sharing it with Japanese chemist Kenichi Fukui, who had independently resolved similar issues.
 (Woodward was not included in the prize, which is given only to living persons, although he had won the 1965 prize for other work.)
 In his Nobel Lecture, Hoffmann introduced the isolobal analogy for predicting the bonding properties of organometallic compounds.

 Some of Hoffman's most recent work, with Neil Ashcroft and Vanessa Labet, examines bonding in matter under extreme high pressure.